lzhzlw/lzhzlw.github.io/_pages/about.md

 # About me
 Xiaoyang Li (Member, IEEE) received the B.Eng. degree from the Southern University of Science and Technology (SUSTech) in 2016 and the Ph.D. degree from The University of Hong Kong (HKU) in 2020.
-From 2020 to 2022, he was a Postdoc at SUSTech.
+From 2020 to 2022, he was a Presidential Distinguished Postdoc at SUSTech.
 He is currently a Research Scientist (Associate Research Fellow) with the Shenzhen Research Institute of Big Data, The Chinese University of Hong Kong (Shenzhen).
 His research interests include edge learning, integrated sensing and communication, crowd intelligence, over-the-air computation, and wirelessly powered communication.
 <!-- 这一行是总citations的数据 -->
 <!-- <a href='https://scholar.google.com/citations?user=MyorWTwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a> -->